AliElneklawy/real-time-face-mask-detection/README.md

 # Real Time Face Mask Detection

 Real-Time Face Mask Detection is a computer vision project that leverages machine learning techniques to detect whether a person is wearing a face mask in real-time.
 This project uses popular deep learning frameworks like TensorFlow and OpenCV, making it a valuable resource for applications related to health and safety, such as monitoring mask compliance in public spaces.
+Transfer learning was applied by using a pre-trained model `MobileNetV2` to achieve reliable results.

 ## Table of Contents
 - [Project Structure](#ProjectStructure)